This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Photo by Pixabay

-Unfortunately, it appears that only a few are doing an excellent job.
-Some residents argue that little progress has been made and that more should have been done today to address environmental issues.
+Some residents believe that not much progress has been made and that more could have been done today to tackle environmental issues arising from some of these modernization projects.

-Despite local government polls consistently showing that these communities want the government to require companies to report climate risks before all projects.
+Despite the fact that polls conducted by local governments constantly reveal that these communities want the government to force firms to report climate risks before beginning any project.

 There have been proposals, environmentalist meetings, stream cleaning, and improved trash disposals, but concerns are frequently caught in the political whirlwind.

-While many of these global investments have improved the financial quality of life in some areas, such as tax revenue to governments and job creation, experts warn that they may have a long-term negative impact on their local environment.
+Yes, certain much-needed global investments have enhanced the quality of life in some areas, such as tax revenue to governments and job creation, but experts caution that they may have long-term detrimental consequences for their local environment.
+This reinforces the point.

 Off-Camera Reality: